syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

 `Content` represent background view of a parallax view.You can set any kind of view to the `Content` property.

-The following code shows how to set content property of parallax view.
+The following code shows how to set content property to the parallax view.

 {% tabs %}